 Pretius works with companies all around the globe, which means we have to communicate with people from different countries.
 Of course, to talk with anybody, you first need to be able to understand them, so foreign languages are also quite important for an APEX developer.
 Nowadays, good English skills are a must.
 Keep in mind that grammar perfection isn’t required.
 Communicating, and possibly writing some emails or parts of the documentation – that’s mostly what the skills will be used for.

 However, English isn’t everything.
-At Pretius, knowledge of any other foreign language – German, French, Italian, Spanish, Hindu and Chinese – is treated as a boon.
+At Pretius, knowledge of any other foreign language – German, French, Italian, Spanish, Hindi and Chinese – is treated as a boon.
+AI translation tools have made written communication a bit easier, but only a bit.
+They still don’t replace the ability to read the room on a call, catch a half-joke from a French client, or write a follow-up email that doesn’t sound like it came from a template.

 One thing that can help you immensely in your work as an APEX developer – especially when you aspire to be a senior dev – is having some level of renown and recognition in the Oracle APEX community.
 It’s important for ambitious devs, and it can also be pretty valuable for their employers – for example, acquiring an Oracle ACE title gives you a certain kind of authority that clients respect.